kylechiu3201/course-planner/README.md

 Currently, the user can only create one student.
 Creating a student basically creates all details needed for the user to get started on planning their undergraduate degree.
 Unfortunately, the most recent version of this application only supports undergraduate Computer Engineering students, but eventually it will be updated to include both Electrical Engineering and Computer Science.

 Make sure path is set to 'run'.
-QTCreator required.
+QtCreator required.

 ## Authors